Motivational Interviewing For Addiction Treatment

 The planning stage can be the most important part of motivational interviewing in terms of its ability to aid in a long-term recovery.
 Patients don’t stay in treatment facilities for the rest of their lives, and often as time goes on, they may go to therapy or other treatment programs less and less.
 Part of the planning process is about developing the skills and knowledge so that clients can catch themselves before they fall.
 Whether by using coping mechanisms when they have the urge to use or knowing who to reach out to and how when things get difficult, the planning stage decreases the chance that a patient will relapse.

-It is important that during this stage, the therapist is able to use his or her expertise to help give advice and coping mechanisms without ‘taking the reins’ and undermining or reversing the client’s sense of empowerment.
+It is important that during this stage, the therapist is able to use his or her expertise to help give advice and coping mechanisms without undermining or reversing the client’s sense of empowerment.
 The patient must be reminded about the motivation and self-worth they found throughout the previous sessions.
 However, it is still the responsibility of the counselor to insert their expertise when needed.
-For instance, often times even after a client has found the motivation to change, they do not know how to go about doing so or feel stuck.
-Situations like these, where a patient is wanting advice, a therapist’s advice can be a valuable skill.
+For instance, oftentimes even after a client has found the motivation to change, they do not know how to go about doing so or feel stuck.
+In situations like these, where a patient is wanting advice, a therapist’s advice can be a valuable skill.
 This guides the client towards forming a plan that they feel confident in and motivated to stick with.

 Make a Call (855) 826-4464